leomirandadev/rest-libs-golang-bench/readme.md

 # BENCHMARK HTTP LIBS GO
 Benchmark test with most popular libs in Go.
 Test implements a GET method wrapper to delivery a common interface.

+Ps.: You can enjoy to use the HTTP dependency inversion for your clean Architecture project.

 ### Libs selected:
 - Fiber;
 - FastHTTP (using [fastHTTP routing](http://github.com/qiangxue/fasthttp-routing), cause the package doesn't have it);